President & Chief Executive Officer

 Ms. Flynn has a Bachelor of Arts degree from the University of British Columbia in History and Political Science.

-Vice President, Mining & Extraction
+Vice President, Production, Mining and Extraction

 Greg Fuhr was appointed Vice President, Mining & Extraction, in August 2012 and oversees Syncrude’s mining and extraction operations at both Mildred Lake and Aurora leases.
 Greg is also responsible for Syncrude’s lease development, closure and tailings operations.